Skip to content

 Here, the first mpirun uses 8 CPU cores for eight tasks, and the second uses another 4 CPU cores to avoid oversubscription.
 The two "&" mean to launch the mpirun commands to the background, and the wait command ensures all the processes are complete before terminating the job.

-Cron-like jobs - Midway2 - Legacy
+Cron-like jobs - Limited support on Midway2

 #!/bin/bash